If you ask several video production companies how much a video costs, you’re likely to get several different and conflicting answers.

 A pre-roll ad for YouTube needs to be 30 seconds long to conform to the ad unit requirements, while a ‘how-to’ video on YouTube may need to be 8 minutes in length just based on the content it aims to demonstrate.
 Since the pre-roll commercial is interrupting the viewer’s experience, it likely will need to be much higher in production value – using professional actors, a very ‘tight’ script, and all sorts of fancy shots.
 The ‘how to’ video on the other hand, assuming it delivers on its promise, may be filmed pretty much off-the-cuff using a webcam.

 When it comes to editing, it too can often take more time to reduce a large quantity of footage than to simply leave it longer and looser.
-But this distillation process, whether left to the editing process or when done during the scripting phase, is arguably the most important factor in telling a good story, maximizing viewer engagement, and ultimately getting results.
+But this distillation process, whether left to the editing process or when done during the scripting phase, is arguably the most important factor in telling a good story, maximizing viewer engagement, and ultimately in getting results.
 This is why we tend to shy away from estimating costs on a ‘per minute’ basis.

 2. Filming on-location vs in-studio